-Our headquarters is now being restored in tandem with ICOMOS Georgia.
+Our beautiful new headquarters has just had its restoration completed, carried out by ICOMOS Georgia.
 We are using it as a public example of how a historic property can be renovated while retaining its former character, but in the modern context.
 We are providing events and presentations, some already appearing on national TV and in the press, showing anyone with old properties how the utilisation of the original materials can be easier, cheaper and ultimately more profitable, than demolition.
 We have been lucky enough to received visits and professional input from some of the world’s top architects and engineers.

 The Khada Valley

-The Khada Valley road and tunnel project currently threatens one of Georgia’s most precious historic valleys (see Landscape).
-We are hoping that by presenting a feasible alternative to this disastrous engineering project, one of Europe’s most architecturally unique and well preserved valleys may be saved.
+The Khada Valley road and tunnel project threatens one of Georgia’s most precious historic valleys (see Landscape).
+Unfortunately the work has now begun.
+We have presented a feasible alternative to this disastrous project to the international development banks (who are funding this project), in the hope that one of Europe’s most architecturally unique and well preserved valleys may be saved.
 The re-routing of the road and tunnel would allow the valley’s natural eco-tourism to develop – as has happened in England’s now world-famous Lake District – preserved thanks to concerted efforts by members of the early National Trust.
 A fuller explanation of the situation in Khada can be found on the website’s Landscape page.